 Although there are a number of great free password manager apps, the benefit of paying for a premium subscription is the ability to sync your passwords between both desktop and mobile apps.

 Of course, this also means that you’ll be storing your secure vault in the cloud.
-If this is cause for concern for you, I encourage you to read more about whether password managers are safe, which includes an awesome little trick you can use to ensure security.
+If this is cause for concern for you, I encourage you to read more about whether password managers are safe.

-Most major password manager services offer dedicated apps for both Android and iOS.
+Most major services offer dedicated apps for both Android and iOS.
 To fully answer the question “How do password managers work”, you can’t forget about the mobile apps.

 This is what 1Password and Dashlane look like after you log in:

-Again, as you can see in the above example from these recommended iOS password manager apps, the two look and feel almost identical.
+Again, as you can see in the above example from these recommended password manager apps for iPhone, the two look and feel almost identical.
 You have options to view your various logins, notes, identities and secure documents.

 Every time you open the app, you’ll have to either type out your master password or use your Fingerprint or Face ID scans.